Fill out CAR forms

 How to Choose the Right Form

-California Real Estate & Disclosures
+Real Estate & Property Disclosures

-Immigration & DMV Records
+Immigration & Residency

 Form Comparison

-| Form | Primary Purpose | Who Files It | When to Use |
+| Form | Primary Purpose | Who Files It | Key Requirement |

 |---|---|---|---|

 | Carbon Monoxide Detector Notice (C.A.R.
-Form CMD, 4/12) | Notifies parties about carbon monoxide detector installation requirements in residential properties. | Property owners or landlords during residential real estate transactions. | During the sale or lease of a residential dwelling. |
+Form CMD, 4/12) | Discloses state requirements for installing carbon monoxide detectors in residential dwellings. | California home sellers or landlords. | A signed acknowledgment from the buyer or tenant. |

-| DL 142, Request for Cancellation or Surrender of a Driver License or Identification Card (State of California Department of Motor Vehicles) | Requests formal cancellation or surrender of a California driver license or ID. | Individuals surrendering a license or parents of minor applicants. | When a license is lost, destroyed, or no longer needed. |
+| DL 142, Request for Cancellation or Surrender of a Driver License or Identification Card | Formally requests the cancellation or surrender of a California driver license. | License holders or authorized parents/guardians. | Submission of the physical license or ID card if available. |

-| California Department of Social Services (CDSS) Community Care Licensing Division — Administrative Organization (LIC 309) | Documents the management structure and ownership of a licensed care facility. | Applicants or licensees of community care facilities in California. | When there is a change in corporate officers or ownership. |
+| California Department of Social Services (CDSS) Community Care Licensing Division — Administrative Organization (LIC 309) | Documents the legal management and ownership structure of a care facility. | Care facility applicants or licensees. | Disclosure of all officers, directors, and 10% owners. |

-| Form AR-11, Alien's Change of Address Card | Reports a change of residential address to USCIS to maintain legal status. | Non-citizens residing in the U.S. who have moved recently. | Within ten days of changing a residential address in the U.S. |
+| Form AR-11, Alien's Change of Address Card | Reports a change of residential address to immigration authorities. | Non-US citizens residing in the United States. | Submission within 10 days of moving to a new residence. |

 Tips for CAR forms